nadiarashad/be-pets-and-owners/README.md

 ## Before

-Just rename the file you used for hello world to helloworld.js and create a new index.js file for this part.
+Just rename the file you used for hello world to `helloworld.js` and create a new `app.js` and `listen.js` file for this part.

 ## Intro